Skip to content

 i=0

-j=0 # these two variables are not known to a function f
+j=0 # these two variables are known only to a function f

-# only if the function explicitly declares them using the global statement
+# only if it explicitly declares with the global instruction

 f1()